ibm-cloud-docs/watsonx-code-assistant/cloud-setup-z.md

 ## Next steps
 {: #next_steps_z}

 You deployed and connected your {{site.data.keyword.cloud_notm}} components to your provisioned {{site.data.keyword.wca_short}} instance.
-You're ready to take your next steps and integrate with your Open Z Editor in Visual Studio Code.

-For information about setting up your development environment, see the [{{site.data.keyword.wcaz_full_notm}} documentation](https://www.ibm.com/docs/en/watsonx-code-assistant-4z/){: external}.
+You're ready to take your next steps and integrate with your IBM Z Open Editor in Visual Studio Code.
+For information, see [Set up a development environment](https://www.ibm.com/docs/en/watsonx-code-assistant-4z/latest?topic=transform-set-up-development-environment){: external}.